Profiles store the customizations you’ve applied to your desktop.

-If you wish to save the current state of your customizations, perhaps because you think you might want to return your desktop to that state at a later date, or because you want to copy all those customizations to a Bodhi system running on another computer, you can do so at the Profile Selector dialog box (go to Main menu > Settings > Settings Panel > Profiles).
-Click ‘Add’ at this dialog box, and enter a name of your choice.
+If you wish to save the current state of your customizations, perhaps because you think you might want to return your desktop to that state at a later date, or because you want to copy all those customizations to a Bodhi Linux system running on another computer, you can do so at the Profile Selector dialog box:

-Note though that you will still be using the ‘Bodhi Linux’ profile, NOT your newly-added one, and any further customizations that you make will be stored in ‘Bodhi Linux’.
-If you want to use instead your newly-added profile, you must highlight it at this dialog box and click ‘Apply’.
+Note, however, that you will still be using the Bodhi Linux profile, NOT your newly-added one, and any further customizations that you make will be stored in Bodhi Linux.
+If you want to use that instead of your newly-added profile, you must highlight it at this dialog box and click Apply.
 It will then be the active profile, storing any subsequent customizations.

 Here’s an example of the use of profiles: Possibly you are thinking of experimenting with your current theme by applying a variety of fonts and colors to the various elements of the desktop.
 It may be worth saving your profile first to return to the previous settings for fonts and colors.
 In case you’ve decided to use a different theme which doesn’t work with your new choice of colors, simply apply your previously-saved profile.